MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-overview.md

 ---
 title: Debug your Teams app
 author: surbhigupta
-description: Learn to prepare and debug Teams app locally, for mobile, and in Teams App Test tool.
-Know about debug features and customize debug settings in Teams Toolkit. ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview
+description: Learn how to prepare and debug Teams app locally and in Teams App Test tool, customize debug settings in Teams Toolkit, and its key features. ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview